radicle-dev/heartwood/radicle-cli/examples/rad-init.md

-To create your first radicle project, navigate to a git repository, and run the `init` command.
+To create your first radicle repository, navigate to a git repository, and run the `init` command.
 Make sure you have [authenticated](../rad-auth.md) beforehand.

 ```
 $ rad init --name heartwood --description "Radicle Heartwood Protocol & Stack" --no-confirm --public -v

-Initializing public radicle 👾 project in .
+Initializing public radicle 👾 repository in .

-✓ Project heartwood created.
+✓ Repository heartwood created.
 {
   "name": "heartwood",
   "description": "Radicle Heartwood Protocol & Stack",
   "defaultBranch": "master"
 }

-Your project's Repository ID (RID) is rad:z42hL2jL4XNk6K8oHQaSWfMgCL7ji.
+Your Repository ID (RID) is rad:z42hL2jL4XNk6K8oHQaSWfMgCL7ji.
 You can show it any time by running `rad .` from this directory.

-Your project will be announced to the network when you start your node.
+Your repository will be announced to the network when you start your node.
 You can start your node with `rad node start`.
 To push changes, run `git push`.
 ```